kailasnv/Tic-Tac-Toe-game/README.md

 # exoh Tic tac toe Game

 ## For Running this Application
-clone this Repositary into any directory in your pc, by using
+clone this Repositary into any directory in your pc, by using git

        git clone https://github.com/kailasnv/Tic-Tac-Toe-game.git